rexfordessilfie/vercel-api-languages/README.md

+# vercel-api-languages
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This repository showcases introducing multiple languages such as Python, Rust and Go into a Next.js application.

 ## Getting Started

-First, run the development server:
+To start the Next.js application, run the development server:

 ```bash
 npm run dev